 This sets the stage for HubSpot to become an AI flywheel that automates every aspect of the customer relationship.

-In early April, rumors spread that Google was considering an acquisition of HubSpot.
-An recent article in Bloomberg suggests those talks have been progressing
+In early April, word spread that Google was considering an acquisition of HubSpot.
+While those talks fell through, it’s worth exploring why HubSpot made a compelling acquisition target for the search giant.

 The reason has everything to do with the evolution of generative AIs like ChatGPT, the risk they pose to Google Search, and the opportunities they create for HubSpot.